Otter Cross Cultural Center

 5118 Inter-Garrison Road., Seaside, CA 93955

-Come learn about our local hxstory through a celebration of Black Excellence as exemplified by the accomplishment of Black students, staff, and community members.
-A special keynote address will be given by Dr. Calvin Mackie.
+The All Black Gala also celebrates our local history and leaders through our Awards Ceremony that celebrates Black Excellence exemplified by students, staff, and community members.
+A special keynote address will be given by Dr. Lori Patton Davis, Professor in the Education and Leadership Department at UCLA.
 If you are unable to attend, but still wish to contribute, please consider making a donation using the link below.
+All proceeds raised at the event will benefit the activities of the Helen Rucker Center and Black student success.

+RSVP required.
 Parking permits are required.
-RSVP required.
+Parking passes will be provided to guests who RSVP.
 Semi-formal attire atmosphere.

 Make a donation